acnash/HelicalFMO/README.md

 # HelicalFMO

-## UNDER ACTIVE DEVELOPMENT (11.04.2025)
+## UNDER ACTIVE DEVELOPMENT (22.04.2025)

 __To do__
 1. Move command line inputs into a YAML format.
+2. Check whether PSI4 coordinates are retrieved (I don't think they are).
-2. Add the rotation code.
+3. Add the rotation code.
-3. Go through and implement fault tolerance.
+4. Go through and implement fault tolerance.
-4. Go through and implement Logger.
+5. Go through and implement Logger.
-5. Implement a cross-angle and Left/Right handedness.
+6. Implement a cross-angle and Left/Right handedness.
-6. Implement a slab model to approximate an implicit lipid bilayer.
+7. Implement a slab model to approximate an implicit lipid bilayer.
-7. Implement ANI-X2 force field to measure potential energy (of the full TM peptide-peptide).
+8. Implement ANI-X2 force field to measure potential energy (of the full TM peptide-peptide).

 ---